haugene/docker-transmission-openvpn/docs/web-proxy.md

 | `WEBPROXY_ENABLED` | Enables the web proxy   | `WEBPROXY_ENABLED=true` |
 | `WEBPROXY_PORT`    | Sets the listening port | `WEBPROXY_PORT=8118`    |

-The listening address is the one found binded to the eth0 interface.
+The listening address is the one found bound to the eth0 interface.

 `adr=$(ip -4  a show eth0| grep -oP "(?<=inet )([^/]+)")`